kevinsanpedro/AWS_Fragment_Server_WEB_APP/README.md

 - npm init <br />
   or
-- npm ci <br/> for clean slate
+- npm ci for clean slate <br/>

-TO run application Used Command: <br/>
+To run local application Used Command: <br/>

 - npm start <br />
 - npm run dev <br />
 - npm run debug <br />

-To run application Command Used: <br/>
+To Test application Command Used: <br/>

 - npm test
 - npm run test:watch - this will allow rerun the application everytime we save something in the file